dacbd/create-issue-action/README.md

 # create-issue-action
 Another create an issue on Github actions that strives to be as simple as possible...

+Basically a converter that takes your yaml entry and connects it to the rest endpoint to create an issue on github.

 ## Config
 options for `with:`
 | Option  | Default Value  | Notes  |